ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

         // ... the rest of the method doesn't change and is omitted here
 {% endhighlight %}

+If you want to compare your code with the master lab code, you can find it [in the __ThingLabs - Thingy4Windows__ Github repo here](https://github.com/ThingLabsIo/Thingy4Windows/blob/master/ConnectedThingy/ConnectedThingy/StartupTask.cs).

 # Run the Application and Get Pushy
 Run your application again.
 Once you see the ambient light messages being sent, push the button a few times.
 You should see LED state message go by as well (and hear an annoying sound from the buzzer).